brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/14_AIUseCases/1_PDFDocIntelligence/README.md

 ### Allow storage account key access

-> When Allow storage account key access is disabled, any requests to the account that are authorized with Shared Key, including shared access signatures (SAS), will be denied.
+> If you plan to use access keys, please ensure that the setting "Allow storage account key access" is enabled.
+When this setting is disabled, any requests to the account authorized with Shared Key, including shared access signatures (SAS), will be denied.
 Click [here to learn more](https://learn.microsoft.com/en-us/azure/storage/common/shared-key-authorization-prevent?tabs=portal)

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/47e74073-1b58-4d4a-b898-7be91b9314b7">